jchip/xenv-config/README.md

 The order of source to check are:

-1. The `env` if it's defined in the spec, and `process.env` contains the key
+1. The `env` if it's defined in the spec and `process.env` contains the variable
-2. The value from `userConfig` directly if it contains the key
+2. The value from `userConfig` directly if it contains the `optionKey`
 3. The default value from spec if it's declared
 4. Nothing